 Kitchen Carts - Kitchen Islands

 In the kitchen, extra storage can be achieved through a kitchen cart or kitchen island.
-These carts are handy not only to provide additional counter space, but to offer a place to keep cook books, prep items, dishware or serving items and can even be used to store dry goods and pantry items.
+These carts are handy not only to provide additional counter space but to offer a place to keep cookbooks, prep items, dishware or serving items and can even be used to store dry goods and pantry items.

-In the family room or living room a media cabinet, TV stand or entertainment center offer the ideal place to store electronic components, hide cords and cables, and organize accessories and media such as DVDs, blue rays and video games.
+In the family room or living room a media cabinet, TV stand or entertainment center offers the ideal place to store electronic components, hide cords and cables, and organize accessories and media such as DVDs, blue rays and video games.
 Many offer plenty of additional cabinet or drawer space to store additional items such as toys, games, books and other items.
 And larger entertainment centers offer display space for decorative accents.

 Storage Coffee Tables

-In the living room or family room, your coffee table offers opportunity for storage.
+In the living room or family room, your coffee table offers an opportunity for storage.
 Look for storage coffee tables with shelves and drawers, these can help you contain the small knickknacks in your living spaces.
 If you have larger things to store, look for a trunk or large, lidded basket to serve as your coffee table.
 These have the benefit of storing larger items, but beware that you’ll need to remove everything from the top each time you want access to the items inside.